-THREE to FIVE teams - Following the conclusion of the single round robin competition the top two (2) teams will participate in a Championship FINAL game.
+FIVE or SIX teams - Following the conclusion of the single round robin competition the top two (2) teams will play in a FINAL championship game.

-SIX to EIGHT teams - Following the conclusion of the single round robin competition the top three (3) teams will advance to the playoff round.
-The teams that finished second and third will participate in a SEMI-FINAL with the winner advancing to play the first place team in the FINAL championship game.
+SEVEN or EIGHT teams - Following the conclusion of the single round robin competition the two three (3) teams will advance to the playoff round.
+The teams that finished second and third will participate in a SEMI-FINAL with the winner of the semi-final then playing the first place team in the FINAL championship game.

+If there are teams tied with a qualifying record after the double round or single round robin, then tiebreakers will be used to determine the last qualifying position.
 Teams that complete the round robin with identical win/loss records are considered to be tied.
-Teams tied for a playoff position shall only be eliminated from the playoffs by playing a tie-breaker game(s).
+Teams tied for a qualifying position shall only be eliminated by playing a tiebreaker game(s).